 What are the various types of relationships that become important in a family law case?
 The first that comes to mind is the marital relationship that you share with your spouse.
 In our society, marriage represents the foundational element of human relationships.
 Our ability to coexist and raise children is based on marriage.
-While fewer and fewer people are getting married there is reason to believe that families based on marriage tend to succeed in various areas more so than families that are not based on marriage.
+While fewer and fewer people are getting married, there is reason to believe that families based on marriage tend to succeed in various areas more so than families that are not based on marriage.

 Post-divorce communication problems with an ex-spouse

 Beyond the sort of communication issues you see between spouses, there are also communication issues that you and an ex-spouse can face after a divorce has been completed.
-Just when you think you can put your relationship with your spouse behind you after your divorce has finished itself a whole new relationship begins as Co-parents.
+When you think you can put your relationship with your spouse behind you after your divorce has finished itself, a whole new relationship begins as Co-parents.
 Co-parenting is a crucial part of your child's post-divorce development.
 I would argue that children learn more from observing behavior than from specific lessons on communication or any other subject.
 With that said, it takes a concerted effort to be able to communicate well with an ex-spouse.

 What you did not consider was the impact of your decision on your kids.
 Your children probably do not feel the same way towards your ex-spouse as you do.
 They view him or her as a mom or dad and not as an adversary that has to be dealt with adversarial.
-If you were to have approached your ex-spouse with this mindset from the beginning you probably could have talked through the weekend swap issue and came to a compromise of sorts.
+If you were to have approached your ex-spouse with this mindset from the beginning, you probably could have talked through the weekend swap issue and came to a compromise of sorts.
 This is an easy way for you to eliminate stress in your own life and to build communication skills with an ex-spouse.

 How to build a better foundation for communication with your spouse

-While this may feel good at the moment I can assure you that it does nothing to help you build stronger bonds of communication with your spouse.
+While this may feel good at the moment, I can assure you that it does nothing to help you build stronger bonds of communication with your spouse.
 Sometimes it takes being a little uncomfortable to accomplish go all that is noteworthy.
-If you and your spouse have always had communication issues then you should take the time to see about reversing those trends in your marriage now.
+If you and your spouse have always had communication issues, you should take the time to see about reversing those trends in your marriage now.
 Do not wait for the next, best opportunity to reverse communication deficits.
 An opportunity like the one we have now may never come up again.

 Premarital and marital property agreements in their impact on better communication

-If you know that there has been a history of unease surrounding money and property with your spouse since the time you got married then going through the process of negotiating and drafting a marital property agreement can go a long way towards helping you sort through those emotions.
-This is a practical and very beneficial way to delay the foundation for more effective communication on these topics.
-Not only will you be saving yourself a great deal of stress in a potential divorce by hammering through how community property will be divided ahead of time but you are also allowing yourselves to discover any issues that may be bubbling under the surface of your marriage.
+If you know that there has been a history of unease surrounding money and property with your spouse since the time you got married, then going through the process of negotiating and drafting a marital property agreement can go a long way towards helping you sort through those emotions.
+This is a practical and beneficial way to delay the foundation for more effective communication on these topics.
+Not only will you be saving yourself a great deal of stress in a potential divorce by hammering through how community property will be divided ahead of time, but you are also allowing yourselves to discover any issues that may be bubbling under the surface of your marriage.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan